HaivuUK/LaTeX-Guides/docs/multifile-docs.md

 subfiles.
 The `class` option is used to specify the class of the main document, and the `crop` option is used to crop the output to the size of the content.
 The `tikz` option is used to load the `tikz` package, which is commonly used for creating diagrams and figures.

+You may want to look at using the `import` package if you have a more complex file structure that has multiple levels of folders.
+Or you can use the `subfiles` package in conjunction with the `standalone` package to get the best of both worlds.

 For more information on the `standalone` package, see the [documentation](https://ctan.org/pkg/standalone).